 Records that have errors in them will not be imported.
 Other fields will be imported as normal.

-In order to determine whether to create a new record or update an existing one, Insycle uses the Identity Fields to match CSV rows to records in the CRM.
-For example, when importing contacts, you'd typically use an email address or phone number, or other unique value.
+Insycle uses identity fields to check your database for matches and determine whether to create a new record or update an existing one while importing.
+Insycle uses the Identity Fields to match CSV rows to records in the CRM.

 In the “Records Mode” section, you tell Insycle how the imported data should be used.